jonkislin/ashenstone_lorebook/src/99-2-ch2-synopsis.md

 - My Shortbow of the Wanderer suggests we go to the Elm Snake in Palace-Stead.
 - We fought some... religious fanatics?
 - Herman and TF went to take our friend TF to the hospital.

+#### Hawk and the Fight Club
 - We went into the Elm Snake where Hawk Vorplen, got into the Fight Club
+    - Possibly illegal.
-- The dueling dwarves
+- The dueling dwarves!
+Torin and Boudicca.
-- Lightsong cured Ayla the White, to the dismay of his compatriots who were relying on his limited heals.
+- Lightsong cured Ayla the White with his last spell slot, to the dismay of his compatriots who were relying on his limited heals.
 - Hazar and Lightsong are fighting in the ring... or so it seems.
+- Ayla shrugs them off and defuses the situation.
+Dashing Lightsong's plans.
+- Hazar tries to bribe the ring-announcer.
+- Potion salesman sells Lightsong two potions of mana.
+- Ayla rebuffs Hazar who brazenly asks her out.
+- Lightsong places bets.
+    - 5 gold on Hawk semi-final.
+    - 10 gold on Dueling Dwarves (who are against Hawk) in the final.
+    - Notices door behind booth, halfling takes bets, door closes with a click.
+- Hawk and Aylis vs. Larry and Thorn.
+- Hawks partner Gus got killed.
+Aylis new gf/fighting-partner.